input-output-hk/plutus-pioneer-program/docs/alonzo.rst

 Alonzo White Exercise 1
 =======================

-These are my notes taken while working through the Alonzo White exercises.
+These are my notes taken while working through Alonzo White exercise 1.

-This is a work in progress.
-Currently it just shows how to get the node up-and-running.
+This is the setup I used, but there are several other ways to run the node and config the environment.

 .. note::